zainsadaqat/gilded-rose-kata/README.md

 - Tried DRY principle

+### How to use this project

+Cope and Paste the following commands to your terminal

+`git clone git@github.com:zainsadaqat/gilded-rose-kata.git`

+`cd gilded-rose-kata`

+`npm install`

 ### Code Screenshots

 - Use JS best practices to use const for arrays and objects instead of var